space88man/kubeadm-transcripts/centos/01-network.md

 on 10.32.0.0/12.
 Kubernetes will continue to assign services to 10.96.0.0/12 (standard network setup by kubeadm).

-The mapping of externally visible service IP address/port to 10.96.0.0/12 to 10.32.0.0/12 is handled transparnetly by kubernetes/network addon.
+The mapping of externally visible service IP address/port to 10.96.0.0/12 to 10.32.0.0/12 is handled transparently by kubernetes+network addon.

-There are many (too many?) network addon choices: in this transcript we will use (weave)[https://github.com/weaveworks/weave].
+There are many (too many?) network addon choices: in this transcript we will use [weave](https://github.com/weaveworks/weave).
 In other transcripts, we will try flannel and romana.

 ## Installation of weave network addon